Thuta777/Object-Detection-with-YOLOv11/README.md

 The trained YOLO model is used together with the OpenCV library and a commercial webcam, although a laptop webcam can also be used. <br>
 The file used to run the model is in the zip file along with all the other resources required.

+<h2> Known Issues! </h2>

+Visual noise can affect the detection rate by about effectively 30 to 40%.
+Bright lights, reflections and object obstructions all affect the model to an extent.
+To effectively remedy this issue testing should be done in a clear environment (such as a white wall or a clean floor), although it will not represent real life situations.
+Aside from that more training should be done to continue remedying this issue.
+The model will be updated every run to make sure users will get the latest option available.